Resources for Residents

 Outdoor Physical Distancing Measures

-Physical Distancing on Local Streets - Starting April 23, the City is creating more usable space for pedestrians along local streets to ensure people can practise physical distancing.
+- Physical Distancing on Local Streets - In April 2020, the City created more usable space for pedestrians along local streets to ensure people can practise physical distancing.
 Learn more.

 - MyCity Online can be used for many online payments and services.

 - Engagement Events - Following the advice from BC’s Public Health Officer for physical distancing and avoiding large groups, the City has postponed all in-person public engagement events until further notice.
 This includes any scheduled open houses, workshops and meet-ups.
 For updates on engagement projects, click here.